Syncific Documentation

 Free Trial

 All plans include a 14-day free trial with full feature access.
-No credit card required to start.
+Your card is collected at signup but not charged until the trial ends.
+Cancel anytime from Settings.

 Team